eshinhw/ethereum-solidity-complete-dev-guide/README.md

 ### Metamask Setup

-- We will use Goerli Network to test our codes because working on the main network causes actual money.
+- We will use Goerli Network to run and test our codes because working our codes on the main network costs real money.

 ## Chapter 2: Smart Contracts with Solidity